forrybg/foritech-investor-demo/README.md

 The core implementation remains proprietary and closed-source.
 No part of this repository may be reused, redistributed, or modified without prior written consent from the author.

+## Usage Policy
+This repository is provided for demonstration purposes only.
+No production deployment, redistribution, or derivative works are permitted without prior written consent.